sunshine-tech/thunagen/README.rst

 Include to your project
 -----------------------

-Thunagen is provided without a *main.py* file, for you to easier incorporate to your project, where you may have your own way to configure deployment environment (different bucket for "staging" and "production", for example).
+Thunagen is provided without a *main.py* file, for you to incorporate more easily to your project, where you may have your own way to configure deployment environment (different bucket for "staging" and "production", for example).

 To include Thunagen, from your *main.py*, do: